13 days from £1295pp plus international flights.

 Guide price from (pp sharing): £1295 (ex. international flights)

-Accommodation on a twin share basis for 4 people (the price was based on 2 adults and 2 children under 10yrs); group C hire car from day 4 to day 12; meals as specified; sea-kayak and Cape Point tour, township tour, wine tram tour, all activities at Kariega Main Lodge.
+Accommodation on a twin share basis for 4 people (the price was based on 2 adults and 2 children under 10yrs); group K hire car from day 5 to day 13; meals as specified; Cape Town city tour, Robben Island tour, wine tram tour, all activities at Kariega Main Lodge.

 International flights; departure taxes; visas; travel insurance; meals not specified; drinks; items of a personal nature; tips.